brianhempel/isrubyfastyet/README.md

 ruby requests_per_second_benchmark.rb
 ```

 Writing a new benchmark is easy.
+The individual benchmarks are simply Ruby files in runner/benchmarks ending with *benchmark.rb.
 Simply author a new file in the benchmarks folder, such as "benchmarks/pure_ruby_gzip/compression_benchmark.rb", and make sure the last line to standard out is the benchmark result with units, like `123456 KB compressed per second`.

 ### Tests